BVL 5/1 Bp battery-powered backpack vacuum

 BVL 5/1 BP PACK BATTERY-POWERED BACKPACK VACUUM

-Ultra-lightweight battery-powered backpack vacuum with exceptional air flow power.
-Maximum flexibility with no cord and minimum weight!
+Ultra-lightweight battery-powered backpack vacuum with extreme suction power.
+Maximum flexibility with no power cable and minimum weight!

 The machine is supplied with the following: